Meta Batch-Instance Normalization for Generalizable Person Re-Identification: Introduction

 To deal with the above issues, we propose a novel generalizable Re-ID framework, named Meta Batch-Instance Normalization (MetaBIN), for learning to generalize normalization layers.
 The key idea is to simulate the unsuccessful generalization scenarios mentioned earlier within a meta-learning pipeline and learn more generalized representation from the virtual simulations, as shown in Fig.~\ref{fig:concept}~(c).
 For this purpose, we design a batch-instance normalization with learnable balancing parameters between BN and IN.
 Depending on the balancing parameter's bias toward BN or IN, the DG model suffers from both \textit{under-style-normalization} and \textit{over-style-normalization} scenarios in meta-learning.
 By overcoming these challenging cases, the normalization layer becomes generalized.
-Moreover, we intentionally diversify the virtual simulations via our meta-train loss and cyclic inner-updating manner to effectively boost the generalization capability.
+Moreover, we intentionally diversify the virtual simulations via our meta-train loss and a cyclic inner-updating manner to effectively boost the generalization capability.
 Our MetaBIN framework enables to train the DG model equipped with a sufficient generalization capability to novel domains.

 Our main contributions can be summarized as follows: \begin{itemize} \item[$\bullet$] We propose a novel generalizable Re-ID framework called MetaBIN.
 This approach prevents our model from overfitting to the given source styles by generalizing normalization layers via the simulation of unsuccessful generalization scenarios in meta-learning. \item[$\bullet$] We diversify the virtual simulations through our meta-train loss and a cyclic inner-updating manner.
-Both ideas effectively boost generalization capability. \item[$\bullet$] We make comprehensive comparisons and achieve state-of-the-art performance on the large-scale domain generalization Re-ID benchmark. \end{itemize}
+Both ideas effectively boost generalization capability. \item[$\bullet$] We make comprehensive comparisons and achieve state-of-the-art performance on the large-scale domain generalization Re-ID benchmark and the cross-domain Re-ID problem. \end{itemize}